ILUVUS/iluvus-react-native-JIC-4321/README.md

 or scan the QR Code on the output with phone camera to run on Expo application.

 # Release Notes
+## Version 0.6.0

+### New Features

+-  Community owners can now designate whether their community is professional or general upon creating a community
+-  Users can now search for both professional and general communities by name
+-  Users can join both professional and general communities (before they could only join general)
+-  Users can now leave both private and public communities that they no longer wish to follow

+### Bug Fixes

+- Publish post icon was not displaying properly
+- Users were first unable to leave communities and then after adding the feature unable to leave upon request
+- Create community button was not displayed properly

+### Known Issues

+-   Switching between default icons and user inputed images when entering community page, viewing posts
+-   Loading time for images and videos too long
+-   Profile not loading properly unless you make a post first

 ## Version 0.5.0